UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 </details>

-This theorem is the well-known relation between the entropy and the equilibrium state.
+This theorem is the well-known relation between the entropy and the equilibrium state: for an isolated system, the equilibrium state is the state with the maximum entropy.

 ---